ZigaSajovic/dCpp/README.md

 ###Implementation

 An illustrative example of the implementation of the theory is available at [/ZigaSajovic/dCpp](https://github.com/ZigaSajovic/dCpp).
 Implementation closely follows theorems and derivations of this paper, intended as an educational guide.
+A paper explaining the process of implementation accompanies the source-code.